M19 Maschinengranatwerfer: Design

 Created by Rheinmetall-Borsig, it is a very heavy and complicated weapon system, with its barrel and base alone weighing 220 kg.

 This automatic 5 cm mortar could fire a maximum of 120 bombs a minute, and was electrically operated with manual backup.
 The firing rate of 120 bombs/minute was seldom used as it caused much stress and wear on the construction.
-It was loaded with clips of 6 bombs by two crew members.
-The clips were prepared by several other crew members.
+It was loaded with clips of six bombs by two crew members.
+Several other crew members prepared the clips.
 One gunner aimed and fired the weapon.

 It is unknown how many units were built, but it is estimated that the number could hardly have been much more than 150.
 Some mounted in the West Wall (Westwall) in Germany were removed and positioned on the Atlantic Wall.

 The idea was that the M19 mortar would be used in conjunction with machine guns, especially those mounted in armoured domes.
 The mortar was to fire into "dead zone" or "blind zone" areas that were out of range and direct sighting for the machine guns, such as low spots in the terrain and the far sides of hills and ridges.
-In this way enemy soldiers seeking cover from indirect fire would be flushed out into the open, so that the machine guns could engage them.
+In this way enemy soldiers seeking cover from direct fire would be flushed out into the open, so that the machine guns could engage them.
 The 5 cm projectiles possessed small amount of high-explosive filler and generated only a small number of fragments.
 It required a significant number of rounds to have effect on troops in prone positions and seeking cover.

 R-633 bunker

 The R-633 bunker was designed to protect the M19.
-Less than 100 R-633 were built.
+Fewer than 100 R-633 were built.
 Where possible the entire construction was to be buried underground, leaving just the flat armoured opening on the roof to fire through.
 Access to the bunker was by way of a trench.

 The automatic feeder for the mortar required a three-phase electricity supply to power the lift, otherwise ammunition had to be passed up.
 Earlier versions were manually fed using a flywheel.
 The bunker held 3,944 mortar rounds.
 A 24 V battery system provided lighting.
 Bulbs illuminated to show the rate of fire, 40, 60, 80 or 120 round per minute.

 Each R-633 was built to the standard B strength, with 2 m thick walls and roof.
 If, as was standard, it was to be completely buried, 1,900 m3 had to be excavated.
 Each bunker required 845 m3 of concrete, 40 tonnes of steel rebar and 6.3 tonnes of other steel items.
 The weapon was installed in an armoured dome weighing 39 tonnes.